bananadado/Advent-Of-Code/README.md

 Some solutions may only have a part 2 if I couldn't be bothered to rewrite part 1 👴 (I'll leave a comment within the code itself)

 Also a mishmash of python and C#: I tried to use C# as much as possible as I am currently learning it.

+Note: The tierlist was created by both @flameded and I. Bfs = B tier, sorry for confusion (too much bfs this year)